mohummedalee/mohummedalee.github.io/content/about/_index.md

 #### Personal

 I live in Seattle, WA, with my wife and daugther.
-Previously, I've lived in Boston/Cambridge, MA---where I was a part of [Khoury College](https://www.khoury.northeastern.edu).
-In the more distant past, I lived in Saarbrücken, Germany---where I was a student at [Saarland University](https://www.uni-saarland.de/en/home.html), and a research assistant at the [Max Planck Institute for Software Systems](https://mpi-sws.org/).
-I am originally from [Lahore, Pakistan](https://youtu.be/N7kvo94PKN4?t=126).
+Previously, I've lived in Boston, MA---where I was a part of [Khoury College](https://www.khoury.northeastern.edu); Saarbrücken, Germany---where I was a student at [Saarland University](https://www.uni-saarland.de/en/home.html), and a research assistant at the [Max Planck Institute for Software Systems](https://mpi-sws.org/); and [Lahore, Pakistan](https://youtu.be/N7kvo94PKN4?t=126), where I am originally from.

 I am bilingual in Punjabi and Urdu, and speak just enough German to order a döner kebab.
-I enjoy reading, single player video games, tabla, and film photography.
+In the rare free time I have, I enjoy reading, single player video games, tabla, and film photography.

 <!-- Back in Lahore, I used to be a backend engineer at a small music startup called [Patari](https://en.wikipedia.org/wiki/Patari_(service)). -->